sflabbe/railway-impact-simulator/README.md

 python -m pip install ".[ui]"
 ```

-> ⚠️ On Android / Termux this is usually **not recommended**: `pyarrow` may attempt to compile native components and can be very slow or fail.
+> ⚠️ On Android / Termux this is usually **not recommended**: some packages may attempt to compile native components and can be slow or fail.

 ---